 You’re ready to see a fertility doctor.
-So what you expect at your first fertility appointment?
+So, what do you expect at your first fertility appointment?

 Not sure what to bring to your first consultation, how long the appointment will take, or what kind of fertility testing you will have done?

-You probably are asking all of those questions and 100 others.
-RMA Network breaks down the 13 things you can expect at your first visit to a fertility clinic.
+You’re likely asking all those questions—and many more.
+The RMA Network simplifies the process by outlining 13 key things you can expect during your first visit to a fertility clinic.

 Before you visit a fertility specialist, make sure to bring your insurance documents, any relevant test results or medical history documents, and your partner, if possible.

-Budget for about an hour of time, give or take 15 minutes, for your initial fertility consult.
-It is important that your reproductive endocrinologist learns as much about your current situation as possible.
-You will be asked questions about your sexual history and how long you have been trying to conceive.
+Plan for approximately two hours for your in-office initial fertility consult, or about one hour for a telehealth appointment.
+It’s important that your reproductive endocrinologist gathers as much information as possible about your current situation.
+You’ll be asked questions about your medical and sexual history, as well as how long you’ve been trying to conceive.

 Once you show up for your appointment, you will be checked in at the front desk.
 The patient services’ staff member may ask you some basic questions about your referring OB / GYN and how you heard about the practice.
 If you have a co-pay to see a fertility specialist, this is when they will collect the payment.
 For security reasons, the fertility clinic may take your picture or scan your finger or palm print to have on file.